HiGal/M3D-RPN/readme.md

 We provide models for the main experiments on val1 / val2 / test data splits available to download here [M3D-RPN-Release.zip](https://www.cse.msu.edu/computervision/M3D-RPN-Release.zip).

+Unzip the archive and put it inside *data* folder

 Testing requires paths to the configuration file and model weights, exposed variables near the top *scripts/test_rpn_3d.py*.
 To test a configuration and model, simply update the variables and run the test file as below.

 ```